OAuth2 client

 Software Module Type

-A Software Module Type is an abstract definition for a SM that defines whether it is Firmware or Software.
+A Software Module Type is an abstract definition for an SM that defines whether it is Firmware or Software.
 A DS can only be assigned to one SM of type Firmware, but multiple of type Software.

 Tag